 - Arises from malignant transformation of mature oligodendrocytes or glial precursor cells

-- Typically occur during 5th to 6th decades
+- Typically occur during fifth to sixth decades of life

 - Slight male gender predilection